 Similarly, in Europe, a medicinal product may receive orphan designation under Article 3 of Regulation (EC) 141/2000.
 This applies to products that are intended for a life-threatening or chronically debilitating condition and either (1) such condition affects no more than five in 10,000 persons in the E.U. when the application is made, or (2) the product, without the benefits derived from orphan status, would be unlikely to generate sufficient returns in the E.U. to justify the necessary investment.
 Moreover, in order to obtain orphan designation in the E.U. it is necessary to demonstrate that there exists no satisfactory method of diagnosis, prevention or treatment of such condition authorized for marketing in the E.U. or, if such a method exists, the product will be of significant benefit to those affected by the condition.
 In the E.U., orphan medicinal products are eligible for financial incentives such as reduction of fees or fee waivers and applicants can benefit from specific regulatory assistance and scientific advice.
 Products receiving orphan designation in the E.U. can receive ten years of market exclusivity, during which time no similar medicinal product for the same indication may be placed on the market.
 An orphan product can also obtain an additional two years of market exclusivity in the E.U. for pediatric studies.
-However, the ten-year market exclusivity may be reduced to six years if, at the end of the fifth year, it is established that the product no longer meets the criteria for orphan designation-for example, if the product is sufficiently profitable not to justify maintenance of market exclusivity.
-Additionally, marketing authorization may be granted to a similar product for the same indication at any time if:
+However, the ten-year market exclusivity may be reduced to six years if, at the end of the fifth year, it is established that the product no longer meets the criteria for orphan designation-for example, if the product for the same indication at any time if:

-- the second applicant can establish that its product, although similar, is safer, more effective or otherwise clinically superior; - · the first applicant consents to a second orphan medicinal product application; or - the first applicant cannot supply enough orphan medicinal product.
+- · the second applicant can establish that its product, although similar, is safer, more effective or otherwise clinically superior; - the first applicant consents to a second orphan medicinal product application; or - the first applicant cannot supply enough orphan medicinal product.